in28minutes/java-cheat-sheet/README.md

 A sub class trying to access through reference/instance variables, will have the same access as a normal class (non sub class).
 Access modifiers cannot be applied to local variables
 #### Access Modifiers Example
-LetÕs consider the following class with variables and methods declared with all 4 access modifiers:
+Let's consider the following class with variables and methods declared with all 4 access modifiers:
 ```
-package com.rithus.membermodifiers.access;
+package com.in28minutes.membermodifiers.access;

 public class ExampleClass {
     int defaultVariable;